VNOpenAI/OpenControl/docs/system.rst

 where :math:`x\in\mathbb{R}^n` is the state, :math:`u\in\mathbb{R}^m` is the control input, :math:`f:\mathbb{R}^n \to \mathbb{R}^n` and :math:`g:\mathbb{R}^n \to \mathbb{R}^{nm}` are locally Lipschitz mappings with :math:`f(0)=0`

-To create a nonlinear system use :class:`ADP_control.system.nonLin`
+To create a nonlinear system use :class:`OpenControl.ADP_control.NonLin`

 .. code-block:: python